-Even if they're singing off-key, they can easily notice it.
+Even if they're singing off-key, they can quickly notice it.
 It's all a part of the magic of music; people can feel and understand the foundation of its art without knowing how or why they understand it.

 Good singers are able to identify and sing the right pitches when performing a song.
 Getting your voice on the same page as your ear is critical in becoming a good singer.

 It's one thing to be able to hear the right pitches to sing, but another thing to be able to control your vocals enough to be able to hit the right notes consistently.
-Control is all about consistency here.
-Which leads to the next quality.
+Control is all about consistency here, which leads to the next quality.

 All good singers take the journey far past the point of just having a nice tone and good ear in order to truly become good.
 You can't just have the basics of something and automatically master good vocal control, no matter how many natural talents are in the mix.

-When I was around 10, I had a lovely singing voice and a naturally great ear thanks to my family, church, and my personal music collection.
+When I was around 10, I had a lovely singing voice and a naturally great ear, thanks to my family, church, and my personal music collection.
 Yet, I was not quite a good singer.
 I had really just started practicing getting good around this time, and it was a long uphill battle full of bad notes, missed lyrics, and bad technique.

 Gain experience with self-help, formal training, and practicing consistently.
 It's very simple to do in theory but can be a challenge to do!

-A bad singer is someone who doesn't practice enough, doesn't have the right tools to get better, or simply is not being patient enough to go through the process of learning to control your voice, train your ear, and learn the good vocal techniques.
+A bad singer is someone who doesn't practice enough, doesn't have the right tools to get better, or simply is not being patient enough to go through the process of learning to control your voice, train your ear, and learn good vocal techniques.